endurantgames/52-first-dates/src/date_night/role_opportunity.md

 **Exception:** If the fronting Headmate changes, don't rotate the stack.

 ::::::::::::::::::::: example ::::::::::::::::::::::::::::::::::::::::::::::::::
-Let's say that the Fronter couldn't counter the "Happy Birthday" card -- that means the situation is ongoing.
+Let's say that the Collective couldn't counter the "Happy Birthday" card -- that means the situation is ongoing.
 While it doesn't automatically interrupt future card plays, there's still this loud child's birthday party one booth away.